scala/docs.scala-lang/overviews/futures/overview.md

 An unsuccessful attempt may result in an exception.
-In the following example, the `session` value is incorrectly initialized, so the computation in the `future` block will yield a `NullPointerException`.
+In the following example, the `session` value is incorrectly initialized, so the computation in the `future` block will throw a `NullPointerException`.
 This future `f` is then failed with this exception instead of being completed successfully:

     val session = null